AkgunOnur/SelfDrivingCar_BehavioralClonning/README.md

 #### 1. Solution Design Approach

 The very first important part of this study is to organize data used in the model.
-In order to create a model that actually works left, right and center images are added to the dataset.
+To get a model that correctly works, one needs to have a balanced dataset.
+Otherwise, the car will not complete the track regardless of the model.
+In order to have a balanced dataset, augmented images are added.
+Data augmentation process includes rotation, translation, shearing and addition of brightness.
 Correction factor is added to the steering angle of left image and it is subtracted for right image.
-Data is augmented by rotating, translating and adding brightness the actual images so that the whole set is more balanced.

-In second step, Nvidia Self Driving Car architecture, which is described in section 1, is introduced.
-Because it actually gives better results than other models.
+In second step, Nvidia Self Driving Car architecture[1], which is described in section 1, is introduced.
+Creating a model from the scratch may not give always best results.
+Therefore, pre-trained models such as Alexnet, GoogLenet VGG etc. or model structures which gave better results before are preferred.

-Despite the fact that everything looks working and low loss values are obtained, the car could not complete the track.
-In order to fix this problem, the instances, whose steering angle is zero, are eliminated.
-By this means, the car completed the track successfully although the loss value obtained is bigger than before.
+According to a more recent research [2], using dropout layers after both convolutional and hidden layers may be useful.
+Therefore, after each convolution process, dropout layer, whose coefficient to drop is relatively small, is added.
+After each hidden unit dropout layer whose coefficient to drop is 0.5, is added

 At the end of the process, the car is driven autonomously by the model.h5 file and it is recorded to the output.mp4 file.